Georgian Land Forces: Equipment history and domestic production

-From 1992 until 2003 throughout the Georgian army heavily relied on Soviet military equipment which became outdated over time, and for most part out of order due to poor maintenance.
+From 1992 till 2003 the Georgian army heavily relied on Soviet military equipment, which became outdated over time, and for the most part went out of order due to poor maintenance.
+According to the 1995 reports, the army's equipment at that time included 40 Russian T-55 tanks and 30 T-72 tanks, plus 80-100 towed artillery guns.
 More than 100 T-55 tanks were decommissioned and scrapped since 2000, leaving only a dozen left in the inventory.
 Numerous other military hardware, including T-72 tanks, were donated to the armed forces of the Ministry of Internal Affairs but these were also decommissioned in 2004 due to its reorganization process.
 Since 2001 Georgia started petitioning for NATO membership and enhancing its military capabilities in cooperation with numerous post-Soviet suppliers such as the Czech Republic and Ukraine.

-In 2003 the Georgian government undertook efforts in acquiring modern hardware, which included a delivery package from Israel of over a classified number air defense systems and small arms.
+In 2003 the Georgian government undertook efforts in acquiring modern hardware, which included a delivery package from Israel, containing a classified number of air defense systems and small arms.
 Expansions of the agreement that included a long term supply of Merkava III-IV tanks were repeatedly rejected by the Israeli side.
-Thus Georgia began buying large amounts of T-72 tanks, which led to a scandal involving the delivery of dozens of broken down T-72s from Ukraine.
+Thus Georgia began buying large amounts of T-72 tanks, which led to a scandal involving the delivery of a dozen broken down T-72s from Ukraine.
 Even though the new plan was revoked, a large armoured fleet was established within a few years and in 2005 the Georgian army was able to field over 170 tanks during exercises.
 With the help of Israel and Poland, a large portion of T-72 tanks were upgraded with modern electronics.
 In 2007 Georgia began acquiring more modern hardware from Turkey and other NATO members.